haveanicedaymydear/Assistant-Autogen/instructions/writer_guidance_s2.md

 **ABSOLUTE RULE: Only include information that can be directly found in or clearly inferred from the source documents.**

 1.  **NO FABRICATION:** Never create fictional information.
 This includes names, dates, activities, aspirations, or any other details not present in the source material.
-2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST write: "Information not available in source documents".
+2.  **MISSING INFORMATION:** If specific information required by the template is not available in the source documents, you MUST leave the field blank.
+Do not say 'Information no available' or anything to that effect.
 Do NOT invent content to fill gaps.
 3.  **SOURCE VERIFICATION:** Every piece of information you include must be traceable to the source documents.

 ---